 Wangi Point walking tracks

 There are quite a few different options for a family walk.
 You can choose one that best suits your family dynamic.
-If you’re after a smaller walk with a bit of adventure I highly recommend the Botony Track.
-This one is more of a pathway to the point and down to explore the rocky foreshore.
+If you’re after a smaller walk with some adventure, I highly recommend the Botony Track.
+This is more of a pathway to the point and down to explore the rocky foreshore.
 My kids loved this and it’s not hard, although there are a few stairs.
 This can be anything from 20 min to a couple of hours, depending on what you want to do.
 You can pack some lunch and find a spot to sit and enjoy your gorgeous surroundings.

 The full circuit track will take you on a trail through the gorgeous bushland.
 You’ll see first hand the work by Landcare, returning this area to its a natural state.
 This full circuit will take about an hour and a half and has a few steep inclines.You’ll love being immersed in the native trees that tower overhead.
 You can also enter this walk from the other end down near the Wangi Point Holiday Park.